anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 In some instances, the Virtualisation Tenants can bypass the Overlay Networking encapsulation to achieve better performance or network visibility/control.
 A common method to bypass the Overlay Networking encapsulation normally done by the Virtualisation Layer, is the VNF/CNF usage of SR-IOV that effectively take over the Physical and Virtual Functions of the NIC directly into the VNF/CNF Tenant.
 In these cases, the Underlay Networking must handle the separation e.g. through a Virtual Termination End Point (VTEP) that encapsulate the Overlay Network traffic.

-> **Note:** Bypassing the Overlay Networking layer is a violation of the basic Anuket decoupling principles, but in some cases unavoidable with existing technologies and available standards.
+> **Note:** Bypassing the Overlay Networking layer is a violation of the basic decoupling principles, but is in some cases unavoidable with existing technologies and available standards.
 Until suitable technologies and standards are developed, Anuket have a set of agreed exemptions that forces the Underlay Networking to handle the bypassed Overlay Networking separation.

 VTEP could be manually provisioned in the Underlay Networking or be automated and controlled through a Software Defined Networking controller interfaces into the underlying networking in the HW Infrastructure Layer.